ivy-llc/ivy/docs/partial_source/deep_dive/19_continuous_integration.rst

-Continuous Integration (CI)
+Continuous Integration (CI) 🔁
 =====================

 We follow the practice of Continuous Integration (CI), in order to build and test our code at each commit (push or pull request) made to the Ivy Repository.
 This makes sure that:

 #.
-The commit doesn't introduce new errors, in the code base.
+The commit doesn't introduce any new errors, in the code base. ✅
 #.
-The developer can easily debug the code when finding the source of an error.
+The developer can easily debug the code when finding the source of an error. 🔍

 We use GitHub Actions in order to implement the CI Pipeline in our code, as explained in the following sections.